owehbeh/Ultimate-AWS-Certified-Developer-Associate-DVA-C02-Notes/readme.md

 - At the end all instances will have the new launch configuration
 ### Notes
 - Creates new instances if existing ones get terminated for whatever reason like it becomes un healthy
+# 8️⃣ RDS + Aurora + ElasticCache
+## ⏹️ RDS: Relational Database Service
+### Supports
+- PostgreSQL
+- MySQL
+- MariaDB
+- Oracle
+- Microsoft SQL Server
+- Aurora (AWS proprietary database)
+### Advantages
+- Automated provisioning & OS patching
+- Backups
+  - Automated
+    - Daily
+    - Transaction logs every 5 minutes
+    - Can restore to any point in time because of transaction logs
+    - 7 days retention can be increased to 35 days
+  - Snapshots
+    - Manually triggered
+    - Retention of backups as long as you want
+- Monitoring
+- Read replicas (better performance)
+- Multi AZ setup for DR (Disaster Recovery)
+- Scaling vertically and horizontally
+- Storage backed by EBS(gp2 / io1)
+- **CANNOT USE SSH since it is managed**
+### RDS + ASG
+- Scale automatically, for example if
+  - Free storage less than 10%
+  - Low storage lasts at least 5 minutes
+  - 6 hours have passed since last modification
+- Maximum Storage Threshold (max limit for db storage)
+### Read Replicas
+- Scale your reads
+- Up to 15 read replicas within
+  - AZ (free)
+  - Cross AZ (free)
+  - Cross Region (costs replication fee)
+- Asynchronous replication
+  - Reads are eventually consistent
+  - Might read old data that is not synced at the exact second of request
+- Use case
+  - Analytics app: reads from the read replica instead of overloading app DB
+- Notes
+  - Can be promoted to their own DB
+  - Applications must update connection string
+  - Only for READ, cannot update, insert, delete
+### Multi AZ
+- Disaster Recovery
+- Synchronous replication
+  - Replicate every single change
+  - Replicated to other DB to be accepted
+- One DNS name -> Automatic failover
+- Increase availability
+- Notes
+  - Can read replicas be setup as Multi AZ for Disaster Recovery (DR) ?
+YES
+### Single-AZ to Multi-AZ
+- Zero downtime
+- Click modify > enable multi-AZ
+### Encryption
+- At Rest
+  - AWS KMS-AES-256
+  - Defined at launch time
+  - If master not encrypted, replicas cannot be encrypted
+  - TDE: Transparent Data Encryption available for Oracle and SQL Server
+- In-Flight
+  - SSL
+  - To enforce SSL
+    - PostgreSQL:
+      - Open AWS RDS Console (Parameter Groups)
+      - rds.force_ssl=1
+    - MySQL:
+      - Within the DB
+      - GRANT USAGE ON *.* TO 'mysqluser'@'%' REQUIRE SSL;
+### Encrypt RDS Backup
+- Snapshot of un-encrypted = un-encrypted
+- Snapshot of encrypted = encrypted
+- Solution: Copy Snapshot into encrypted database
+  - Create snapshot of un-encrypted
+  - Copy snapshot
+  - Enable Encryption of snapshot while copying
+  - Restore database from encrypted snapshot
+  - Migrate app from old to new database
+### Security
+- Better deployed within private subnet not public ones
+- Uses Security Groups, same as EC2
+- Encryption at rest using KMS
+- Encryption in flight using SSL
+### Access Management
+- IAM policies
+- Username / Password
+- IAM-based authentication
+  - Token based login
+  - Lasts 15 minutes
+  - Works only with
+    - MySQL
+    - PostgreSQL
+  - Benefits
+    - SSL encryption
+    - IAM managed users instead of DB
+    - Leverage IAM Roles and EC2 instance profiles
+### AWS Responsibility
+- No SSH access
+- No manual DB patching
+- No manual OS patching
+- No way to audit underlying instance
+## ⏹️ Aurora
+- Supports PostgreSQL and MySQL
+- Claim 3x-5x performance improvement
+- Starts at 10GB maxes to 128TB
+- Can have 15 replicas vs MySQL has 5
+- Instant failover, faster than multi-AZ
+- Supports cross-region replication
+- Backtrack: restore data at any point of time without using backups
+- High Availability
+  - 6 copies across 3 AZ (without replicas)
+    - 4/6 needed for writes
+    - 3/6 needed for reads
+    - Self-healing peer-to-peer replication
+    - Storage striped across 100s of volumes
+  - Each Aurora Instance accepts writes (master)
+  - Failover < 30 secs  from Master to Read Replicas
+- DB Cluster
+  - Writer Endpoint
+    - Points to master
+    - On failovers it updates automatically
+  - Reader Endpoint
+    - Connection load balancer
+    - Connects automatically to all Read Replicas
+  - One Master
+  - 1-15 Read Replicas
+  - 10GB-128TB
+- Security
+  - Same as RDS
+## ⏹️ RDS Proxy
+### Why use it?
+- Allow application to pool and share a database
+- Improve database efficiency by reducing stress on database resources (_CPU & RAM_)
+- Minimize the open connections and timeout
+- Reduce failover time to to 60%
+- Enforce IAM authentication using secrets manager
+- Specify percentage of pool to Lambda Functions so the y won't overload connections to database
+### Supports
+- MysQL
+- PosgresSQL
+- MariaDB
+- Microsoft SQL Server
+- Aurora
+  - MySQL
+  - PostgreSQL
+### Notes
+- Only accessible from within VPC not to the public internet
+## ⏹️ElastiCache
+- Managed Redis or Memcached
+  - In-memory databases with high performance low latency
+- Reduce read loads from database
+- Make app stateless
+- Sample process #1
+  - App > cache >
+    - Found > return
+    - Not found > fetch from db > write to cache
+  - Make sure cache is uptodate
+- Sample process #2
+  - Save user session to cache
+  - User calls another instance
+  - User still logged in cause session is fetched from cache
+- Redis
+  - Multi AZ
+  - Auto failover
+  - Read replicas (HA) : 0-5
+  - Data durability
+  - Backup/restore
+- Memcached
+  - Multi-node partitioning of data (sharding)
+  - No HA (Replication)
+  - No persistence
+  - NO backup/restore
+  - Multi-threaded
+### Strategies
+- **Lazy loading**: (Cache-aside/Lazy population)
+  - Sample process #1
+    1. Cache hit
+    2. Result Returned
+  - Sample process #2
+    1. Cache miss
+    2. Read from DB
+    3. Write to cache
+  - Pros
+    - Only requested data is cached
+    - Node failures are not fatal
+  - Cons
+    - Cache miss penalty result in 3 round trips
+    - Stale data: data can be outdated
+- **Write Through**: Add/Update cache when db is updated
+  - Process:
+    - Write to db
+      - Write to cache as well
+    - Read from cache > return
+  - Pros:
+    - No stale data = fast reads
+    - Write vs Read penalty (users expect read to take less time)
+  - Cons:
+    - Missing data until it is cached
+    - Cache chrun, a lot of data will never be read
+- **Cache Eviction + TTL** (Time-to-live)
+  - Options
+    - Delete items explicitly
+    - Evict cache on full memory (LRU)
+    - Set an item time-to-live (TTL)
+- Types
+  - Cluster Mode Disabled
+    - One primary node, 0-5 replicas
+    - Asynchronous replication
+    - Primary node used for R/W
+    - Other nodes are read-only
+    - One shard, all nodes have all the data
+    - Guard against data loss
+    - Multi-AZ enabled for failover
+  - Cluster Mode Enabled
+    - Data partitioned across shards
+    - Each shard has primary and 0-5 replicas
+    - Multi-AZ enabled for failover
+    - Up to 500 nodes per cluster
+    - 0 replicas: 500 shards
+    - 1 replica: 250 shards
+    - 5 replicas: 83 shards
+- Implementation consideration
+  - Data might be outdated
+  - Is it effective?
+    - Pattern: data changing slowly
+    - Anti-patterns: data changing rapidly
+  - Is data  structured well
+    - Key/value?
+    - Caching aggregation results?
+## ⏹️ Amazon MemoryDB for Redis
+A Database with Redis compatible API
+### What is it?
+- Ultra fast performance (_over 160M request/sec_)
+- In-memory data with multi-AZ transaction log
+- Scales seamlessly
+### Usecases
+- Web/Mobile apps
+- Online gaming
+- Media streaming
+### Example
+- You have a lot of microservices and you need access to Redis compatible in-memory database
+- Use memoryDB for Redis
+- Get ultra fast in-memory speed
+- Multiple AZ deployment
+- Access to fast recovery and data